kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 persistence does not impact the process of route matching.

 When using multiple backends in traffic splitting, all backends should have session persistence enabled.
-Nonetheless, implementations MUST carefully consider how to manage traffic splitting scenarios in which one backend has persistence enabled while the other does not.
-This includes scenarios where users are transitioning to or from an implementation version designed with or without persistence.
-For traffic splitting scenarios, this GEP leaves the decision to the implementation.
-Implementations MUST choose to apply session persistence to all backends equally, reject the session persistence configuration entirely, or apply session persistence only for the backends with it configured.
+Nonetheless, in scenarios where one backend has persistence enabled while the other does not, session persistence takes precedence.
+Backends with session persistence configured will maintain persistent sessions, while backends without session persistence receive new session traffic according to weight distribution.

 See [Edge Case Behavior](#edge-case-behavior) for more use cases on traffic splitting.